marsanatta/offline_test/README.md

 D3
 ```

-p.s.
 The print deck function prints the card vector from the front to the back.
 Therefore, the top of the deck is at the end of print deck output.
-When picking up the cards, it starts from the end of the output.
+When picking up the cards from the top of the deck, it starts from the end of the output.